Backlash (2003): Main card

-The first match was a tag team match for the Tag Team Championship between Los Guerreros (Eddie Guerrero and Chavo Guerrero) and Team Angle (Shelton Benjamin and Charlie Haas).
+The first match was a tag team match for the WWE Tag Team Championship between Los Guerreros (Eddie Guerrero and Chavo Guerrero) and Team Angle (Shelton Benjamin and Charlie Haas).
 The match began with Team Angle gaining an early advantage over Los Guerreros, after they performed a leapfrog stun gun on Eddie.
 Benjamin and Haas then prevented Eddie from tagging Chavo into the match for a period of time, but Chavo was eventually tagged into the match, where he gained the advantage over Haas.
 While Chavo was the legal wrestler in the match, Eddie illegally entered the ring and executed a frog splash on Haas, leading to an unsuccessful pin attempt by Chavo.
 After the pin attempt, Eddie and Benjamin fought at ringside, where Benjamin tripped Chavo, who was in the ring about to perform a suplex on Haas.
 Benjamin held Chavo's leg down, allowing Haas to pin Chavo and retain the titles.

 The second match was Sean O'Haire (with Roddy Piper) versus Rikishi.
 O'Haire gained the early advantage, as he clotheslined Rikishi.
 Rikishi was able to retaliate with a stink face attempt.
 Piper attempted to hit Rikishi with a coconut, but Rikishi broke it over Piper's head.
 The distraction allowed O'Haire to perform the Prophecy on Rikishi for a pinfall.

 The third match was for the World Tag Team Championship between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and the reigning champions, Kane and Rob Van Dam, with Chief Morley as the special guest referee.
 The match began with Kane and Van Dam in control of the match, after Kane performed a spinebuster on Bubba Ray.
 D-Von, though, gained the advantage after delivering a sidewalk slam onto Van Dam.
 Later in the match, Kane regained control, which proceeded into a chokeslam attempt on Bubba Ray.
 Morley, however, gave Kane a low blow.
 Afterwards, Lance Storm attempted to interfere in the match on Kane and Van Dam's behalf, to no avail, which proceeded with a 3-D from The Dudley Boyz onto Morley, thus knocking out the official of the match.
 The distraction by Morley and Storm allowed Kane to successfully deliver a chokeslam, followed by a Five-Star Frog Splash onto Bubba, into a pinfall officiated by a new referee, to retain the title.